 One of the most immediate benefits of calming down is that you will sleep better that very night.In turn, that means the next day you’ll feel refreshed and productive.
 A clear mind will give you the resolve and focus to get on with the many things you probably have on your list.You’ll also be much nicer to people around you, and consume less weight gaining food and drink.

-At Flametree, there is a Beginner (Easy Restorative Yoga) class on Saturdays at 4pm, taught by Flametree’s Senior Yoga Teacher, Chris Lalor.
+At Flametree, there is a Beginner (Easy Restorative Yoga) class on Wednesday 7.00pm taught by Richard and on Saturdays at 4pm, taught by Flametree’s Senior Yoga Teacher, Chris Lalor.

 Restorative yoga can be done by almost anyone, no matter what condition or ability you may have.The poses are easier.
 You hold them longer, via using props.So you get heaps of concentrated benefits, including de-stressing.